Scientific Name

 Etymology

-The specific epithet "smithii (SMITH-ee-eye)" honors Christen Smith (1785–1816), a Norwegian physician, economist, and naturalist, particularly botanist.
+The specific epithet "smithii" (pronounced SMITH-ee-eye) honors Christen Smith (1785–1816), a Norwegian physician, economist, and naturalist, particularly botanist.

 Origin

 Aeonium smithii is native to the Canary Islands (Tenerife).
-It grows on rocks and cliffs, most commonly in forest zones at elevations from 490 to 7,050 feet (150 to 2,150 m).
+It grows on rocks and cliffs, most commonly in forest zones at elevations between 490 and 7,050 feet (150 and 2,150 m).

 Description

 Aeonium smithii is a densely branched succulent shrublet with rather flattish rosettes of inverse kite-shaped leaves at the end of the densely hairy branches.
-It grows up to 2 feet (60 cm) tall.
-Rosettes are up to 6 inches (15 cm) in diameter.
-Branches are up to 1.2 inches (3 cm) in diameter.
-The older branches tend to lose the hairs, which are up to 0.3 inches (0.8 cm) long.
-The leaves are glossy above, with longitudinal brownish stripes mainly on the lower surface and conical cilia and some additional hairs along the margins.
+It can grow up to 2 feet (60 cm) tall, with rosettes that can measure up to 6 inches (15 cm) in diameter.
+The branches can reach a diameter of up to 1.2 inches (3 cm).
+As the branches age, they tend to lose the hairs, which can measure up to 0.3 inches (0.8 cm) long.
+The leaves are glossy on the upper surface and have longitudinal brownish stripes, mainly on the lower surface, as well as conical cilia and some additional hairs along the margins.

 Hardiness